fluxcd/website/content/en/flux/guides/helmreleases.md

 The following files are all created in the same folder, fetched through a Flux Kustomization.
 {{% /alert %}}

-First, create a `kustomization.yaml` that generates the `ConfigMap` using our kustomize config:
+First, create a `kustomization.yaml` that generates the `ConfigMap`:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1